Skates on Says Jenny

 Jenny

-Rebirth Coming Soon (April 2021)
+Rebirth Coming Soon

 Can we pick-up where we left off?
 Well, there is the small matter of meeting in Colinsburgh Library–we can’t.
 It seems unlikely things need ever be the same again.
 Maybe this is an opportunity.
 Yippee!
 Rebirth, bring it on.